akash-network/docs/testnet-challenges/guided-deployments.md

 ## Challenge 1 (Week 1)

+{% hint style="warning" %}
+The submission deadline for this challenge has passed.
+{% endhint %}

 **Challenge**: Deploy a web app on Akash and attach a custom domain.

 **Reward**: 150 AKTs